Nabuchodon0ssor/Java-Game-Collection/README.md

 Minesweeper

 Welcome to the Minesweeper project!
-This is a classic Minesweeper game implemented in Java (using JavaFX for Frontend).
+This is a classic Minesweeper game implemented in Java, with JavaFX used for the frontend.
 The goal of the game is to clear a rectangular board containing hidden "mines" without detonating any of them.
 The game provides a simple yet challenging experience, perfect for both casual and strategic players.